 When determining the number of stock options to be granted to an executive officer, the Compensation Committee takes into account the number and terms of stock options previously granted to the executive officer.
 The Compensation Committee considers option compensation granted by similar companies to executives with similar responsibilities, comparing such option grants on the basis of the percentage they represent of total shares outstanding rather than the absolute number of such options.
 Options granted to the directors, including officers who are directors, are made subject to specific vesting requirements, which have included Corporation stock price performance, relative performance of the Corporation stock price to relevant equity indices or achievement of particular corporate objectives.
-The Options granted in 2013 and in 2014 were subject to vesting that would occur on the earlier of completion of a joint venture transaction on the KSM or Courageous Lake Projects or other transformative transaction for the Corporation and receipt of approval of the Environmental Assessment Application and Environmental Impact Statement for the Corporation's KSM Project by federal and provincial regulators.
-Accordingly, the Options granted in 2013 and 2014 vested upon the receipt of the second of the environmental assessment approvals in 2014.
+The options granted to directors in 2015, 2016 and 2017 will vest on the completion of a joint venture transaction on the KSM or Courageous Lake Projects or other transformative transaction for the Corporation.
 Options granted to the other NEOs are made subject to specific vesting requirements that are time based.
-The options granted in 2015 and 2016 will vest on the completion of a joint venture transaction on the KSM or Courageous Lake Projects or other transformative transaction for the Corporation.

-As discussed above in the section Restricted Share Units, the Corporation achieved four of seven of the Corporation's objectives for 2016 during 2016, including the PFS, the PEA, the permit for the Deep Kerr adit and the acquisition of a new mineral property through the acquisition of SnipGold Corp.
-In addition, the Corporation was on track to achieve a fifth objective involving the completion of a new resource estimate for the Deep Kerr zone at the KSM Project for the purposes of demonstrating growth in gold ownership per share and had made excellent progress towards reaching further agreements to strengthen social license with Treaty and First Nations and local communities in the area of the KSM Project.
-The Corporation also completed both a flow-through financing and a (non-flow-through) shelf prospectus offering in the second quarter.
-These achievements and comparisons of grants made by similar companies to executives with similar responsibilities were considered by the Compensation Committee when it recommended the grant of options to the NEOs at the end of 2016.
+As discussed above in the section Restricted Share Units, the Corporation achieved six of seven of the Corporation's objectives for 2017 during 2017 and early 2018, including a very successful drill program on the Iron Cap deposit and the resulting significant increase in the Iron Cap resource estimate, the initial drill program on the high grade potential at the Quartz Rise target and the beginning of the implementation of the Johnny Mountain Mine reclamation and closure plan.
+In addition, the Corporation made excellent progress towards reaching further agreements to strengthen social license with Treaty and First Nations and local communities in the area of the KSM Project.
+The Corporation also completed both a flow-through financing and a (non-flow-through) prospectus offering in the second quarter and a small flow-through financing in the fourth quarter.
+These achievements and comparisons of grants made by similar companies to executives with similar responsibilities were considered by the Compensation Committee when it recommended the grant of options to the NEOs at the end of 2017.